How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 How to Get Your Security Deposit Back After Moving Out

-Whether you are leaving a flat, apartment, or house, the same core principles apply.
-Prepare well, document everything, and know when to push back.
+This guide covers everything from the day you hand back the keys to what to do if your landlord refuses to pay.
+Whether you are leaving a flat, apartment, or house, the same core principles apply: prepare well, document everything, and know when to push back.

 What Happens to Your Security Deposit When You Move Out?